 code to link against.The best way to contribute a new driver is to sent a Github pull request with your new driver, along with any information needed to use the driver.
 A few things that would be good to add in the pull request:

-directory that explains how to
+documentation/ directory that explains how to

 use the new driver, including any parameters or configuration